 - Pivot or evolve quickly: If you discover a new opportunity or want to change things up, there’s not a lengthy process of convincing partners or getting employees on board.
 You simply do the work on your own.

-If you’re ready to start a new business on your own in 2022, here are some top solo business ideas to consider.
+If you’re ready to start a new business on your own, here are some top solo business ideas to consider.

 1. Pet Grooming Business